 Your willingness to fail, over and over and over, will determine how quickly you evolve and rise as a coach.

 I launched the Council of Visionary Business Builders, which has turned into one of my best ideas ever.
-What started out as an idea to gather a group of visionary entrepreneurs together has turned into almost half of my revenue.
+What started out as an idea to gather a group of visionary entrepreneurs together has turned into nearly a third of my revenue.

 I’ve launched other things that were a total flop though.
-My wife and I launched a yoga + entrepreneur retreat a couple of years ago.
+My wife and I launched a yoga retreat for entrepreneurs a couple of years ago.
 No one bought it.